termsurf/talk/readme.md

 which is an algorithm which creates a simplified pronunciation "hash" of some input text, usually English or other Indo-European languages.

-Since TalkText is itself a simplified ASCII pronunciation system for any of the world's languages (like X-SAMPA or IPA, but easier to write), it was straightforward to make a system where we _progressively simplify the pronunciation from accurate to only simplified consonants and no vowels_.
+Since Talk is itself a simplified ASCII pronunciation system for any of the world's languages (like X-SAMPA or IPA, but easier to write), it was straightforward to make a system where we _progressively simplify the pronunciation from accurate to only simplified consonants and no vowels_.
 There are 5 categories of things which get tinkered with when "refining" the pronunciation from its most accurate form, to the most basic form:

 - **vowel**: none, one, basic, all.
-No vowels, the `a` vowel, the 5 basic vowels `i e a o u`, or any possible vowel allowed by TalkText.
+No vowels, the `a` vowel, the 5 basic vowels `i e a o u`, or any possible vowel allowed by Talk.
 - **consonant**: all, simplified.
-All possible consonants allowed by TalkText, or a simplified subset, where it basically merges bp, td, xj, fv, sz, and kg, and gets rid of any consonant variants like click consonants or stop/tense consonants (Korean).
+All possible consonants allowed by Talk, or a simplified subset, where it basically merges bp, td, xj, fv, sz, and kg, and gets rid of any consonant variants like click consonants or stop/tense consonants (Korean).
 - **tone**: yes, no. Whether or not we include tone markers (useful in Chinese).